Fierce

 Fierce were a British three-piece, all girl R&B group.
 They were signed to Colin Lester and Ian McAndrew's Wildstar Records, and scored four hit singles on the UK Singles Chart in 1999 and 2000.
 The biggest of the hits, "Sweet Love 2K", is a cover of the Anita Baker song "Sweet Love".

+After Fierce

+Chantel Alleyne appeared on Deal or No Deal in 2025 and won £1,050, enough money for a trip to Barbados.
+She is now an office manager for a tech company and is the office DJ; she also confirmed she has supported Whitney Houston.